On the Control of Fork-Join Networks: Extensions

 for all $t\in\R_+$ and $x>0$.

 Parallel with Proposition \ref{general_conv}, we can prove the following weak convergence result under any work-conserving control policy:

-where the limiting process is the zero process for each of the servers that is in light traffic and an SRBM for the servers that are in heavy traffic.
+where the limiting process is the zero process for the buffers whose corresponding dedicated server is in light traffic and an SRBM for the buffers whose corresponding dedicated server is in heavy traffic and the workload process in server 4.
 Then, by \eqref{obj_9}, \eqref{general_conv_3}, and using the technique that we use to derive the DCP \eqref{DCP_4}, we construct the following DCP for this network.
-For any $x>0$ and $t\geq 0$,
+For each $x>0$ and $t\geq 0$,

 When we consider the DCP \eqref{DCP_13} path-wise, we have the following optimization problem for all $t\in\R_+$ and $\omega$ in $\Omega$ except a null set: